indranildeveloper/indranildeveloper-kepler.gl/README.md

 export default composedReducer;
 ```

-Read more about [using updaters to modify indranildeveloper-kepler.gl state][using-updaters]
+Read more about [using updaters to modify indranil-kepler.gl state][using-updaters]

 - Using redux `connect`